EasyCodingTutorial/EasyCodingTutorial/README.md

 - 📫  Support us By Buy Me A Coffee https://www.buymeacoffee.com/EasyCodTut

-Skills : HTML,CSS BOOTSTRAP , PHP Python
+Skills : HTML,CSS , BOOTSTRAP ,REACT.JS, NEXT.JS, PHP , Python

 <!---
 EasyCodingTutorial/EasyCodingTutorial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.